10 FFJR

 Because much about FFJR and its setting is implicit rather than explicit and might not be clear to a reader entering the field more than fifty years later, we first elucidate some elements of the paper.

 Walker (2021, p.
-1) describes a stock split as “the issuance of an additional number of shares, at no cost to the shareholder, in proportion to the the number of shares already owned.
-For example, a 2-for-1 split is implemented by a the firm issuing one new share for each existing share, thereby doubling the total number of shares outstanding.”
+1) describes a stock split as “the issuance of an additional number of shares, at no cost to the shareholder, in proportion to the number of shares already owned.
+For example, a 2-for-1 split is implemented by a firm issuing one new share for each existing share, thereby doubling the total number of shares outstanding.”

 From a fundamental perspective, a stock split might appear to have no economic consequences.
 Suppose we hold 1,000 shares in a company with an intrinsic value of $500 million and 10 million shares outstanding.
 Our shares would be worth $50,000 (\(1000 \times 500 \div 10\)).
 If the company then does a 2-for-1 split so that it now has 20 million shares outstanding, we would have 2,000 shares worth $50,000 (\(2000 \times 500 \div 20\)).